The Quadruple Aim Mission Statement Challenge

 Enter Healthcare's New QUADRUPLE AIM

 4) AND ...
-Improving the work life of health care clinicians and staff
+Optimizing the health and wellbeing of your clinicians and staff

 The Quadruple Aim adheres to the worthy goals of the Triple Aim and honors the fact that real live people are delivering the care.
 The health and well being of the providers and staff are brought into the equation to restore balance and humanity to the system.